DuyTrieu1999/SLogo_CompSci308/doc/DESIGN.md

 ### Introduction

 For this project, we would like to implement a program that provides an IDE for the Logo programming language.
-The IDE should be able to move a turtle on a grid graphically on a per-expression basis.
+The IDE should be able to move and direct a turtle on a grid graphically on a per-expression basis.
 This turtle should also be able to leave a trail on the grid indicating where it has and has not gone.
-The IDE should be flexible enough to handle errors, customize the visual aspect, interpret different SLogo commands in different languages, and provide a comprehensive programming environment for the SLogo language.
+The IDE should be flexible enough to handle errors, customize the visual aspect, and interpret different SLogo commands in different languages.
+Additionally, the IDE should be able to save the user's command history, keep a bank of the user's saved commands, and provide a comprehensive programming environment for the SLogo language.

 ### Design Overview
 The four APIs we plan to have: